colens-dev/macos-gitlab/README.md

 ## Installing

-Currently only mannual installation is supported and have in mind that the app is not verified by Apple so some additional steps are required.
+Currently only manual installation is supported and have in mind that the app is not verified by Apple so some additional steps are required.

 Steps:
 - Download `release.zip` file from the latest [release](https://github.com/colens-dev/macos-gitlab/releases)